jameslu255/spaceshooter/ProjectDocument.md

 ### Physics
 Space Evaders leverages Unity's built-in physics system to control collisions and movement.
-The game does use the standard physics model.
-Collisions are handled within the Controller classes and are automatically detected by Unity.
+The game uses the standard physics model by attaching a Rigidbody component to all spawned game objects.
+Collisions are handled within the Controller classes and are automatically detected by Unity through colliders.
 CapsuleColliders were used for the spaceship, asteroids, and space droids, while BoxColliders were used for the boundaries.
 Asteroids and Space Droids use discrete collision detection while the spaceship uses continuous collision